friedger/info_tokens/docs/threefold_app.md

-# Token Trade using the ThreeFold App
+# Using the ThreeFold App

 ThreeFold created a ThreeFold app, available for iOS and Android phones.
 This ThreeFold app includes a ThreeFold wallet.